leeari95/leeari95/README.md

 ### Hello, I'm Ari 🐥
 Thank you for visiting my github.

 I am a young prospects from South Korea 🇰🇷.
-I'm interested in Swift and iOS development.
+I'm interested in Swift and iOS development .
 I love photography, coffee and cafe.
+If you want to contact me, please leave me a message!

 <br>

 ### 💫 Experience